CHSS Advice Line

 Search our current job opportunities to find a new role that’s rewarding, exciting and allows you to make a real difference every day.

-Bronchiectasis is a long-term chest (lung) condition, in which one or more sections of the airways become damaged and inflamed, causing them to become wider than normal.
+Bronchiectasis is a long-term chest condition, in which sections of the airways become damaged and inflamed, causing them to become wider than normal.
 Extra mucus (the thick fluid that keeps your airways moist) is produced and collects in the widened parts of the airways.

-This build up of mucus in the airways can become infected by bacteria.
-Bacterial infection causes further inflammation and damage to the airways and this can cause even more mucus to build up.
-This creates a ‘vicious cycle’ of infection, inflammation and damage.
+This build-up of mucus in your airways can become infected by bacteria.
+Bacterial infection causes further inflammation and damage to the airways, and this results in even more mucus build-up.
+This creates a ‘vicious cycle’ of infection, inflammation, and damage.

-In bronchiectasis the damage to the airways is most often caused by a severe lung infection, usually during childhood or as a young adult.
+In bronchiectasis, the damage to your airways is most often caused by a severe lung infection, usually during childhood or as a young adult.

 Other causes include:

 In about half of all people with bronchiectasis, the cause of the damage is unknown.

 The main symptoms are coughing up mucus (sputum or phlegm) and repeated chest infections.
 Other symptoms include: